jonasbucherETH/sushi_internship/README.md

   * make plots fit window properly in html
   * find a way to get reasonable parameter for t-sne (or leave that as a variable to change for the shiny app)

+# 25.01.2023 -

+### TODO (including things from 24.01.)
+* Fix shiny output (problem with server)
+* make plots fit window properly in html
+* find a way to get reasonable parameter for t-sne (or leave that as a variable to change for the shiny app -> sliderInput or something; maybe with notes on reasonable parameters/quality of clustering)

+### Notes & updates
+* From Natalia (also see Asana message): Reactive elements combined with sources need to be dealt with differently.
+* Most likely a problem with sources: could be for example in app (see above) or in inputData (how data is loaded)

+### Questions
+*